arosenmund/defcon32_dissecting_defeating_ransomwares_evasion/part1-builder_review.md

     You will see that the bottom-left side of the screen now shows a bunch of zeroes.
 Your address will vary from everyone else's in the workshop, including mine, as the buffer that was created will be different on all machines.

+    Keep your eye on the Dump section and then:

 1. Hit `F8`.

     You will now notice an `MZ` header in the Dump window.
 This is because `memcpy` was just calld, and resource `101`/`0x65` (the EXE template) has now been written to the buffer.